Case Published: November 2018

 Case Summary: Well done!
 This case is full of learning points, let’s get started:

-This 75 year-old patient presenting symptom of back pain and clinical features including anemia, hypercalcemia, acute kidney injury, gamma gap, and a low anion gap raise suspicion for a multiple myeloma (MM) – a hematologic malignancy defined by a high percentage of monoclonal plasma cells in the bone marrow.
+This 75 year-old patient presenting symptom of back pain and clinical features including anemia, hypercalcemia, acute kidney injury, gamma gap, and a low anion gap raise suspicion for multiple myeloma (MM) – a hematologic malignancy defined by a high percentage of monoclonal plasma cells in the bone marrow.
 Myeloma cast nephropathy is the most common etiology of AKI in MM patients, though there are multiple other mechanisms of injury to the tubules and glomerulus.

 R: Renal failure